fragaria/karmen/docs/source/installation.rst

    unzip karmen.zip
    cd karmen

-It contains the following files:
+The directory ``karmen`` now contains at least the following files:

-- ``docker-compose.yml`` - A bluperint for all necessary services
+- ``docker-compose.yml`` - A blueprint for all necessary services
-- ``config.local.cfg`` - Configuration file that you should edit to your needs
+- ``config.local.cfg.sample`` - A sample configuration file that you should edit to your needs
 - ``db/schema.sql`` - Initial database schema
 - ``run-karmen.sh`` - A startup script you can use to launch karmen
+- ``update.sh`` - An update script that can bring your installation up to date
+- ``VERSION`` - A file with a version number.
+Useful for troubleshooting

-Firstly, you should edit all the necessary stuff in ``config.local.cfg``.
-You can tweak the settings of the network autodiscovery, but you should **absolutely change the** ``SECRET_KEY`` variable for security reasons.
+Firstly, you should copy the ``config.local.cfg.sample`` in ``config.local.cfg`` and edit all the necessary stuff.
+You can for example tweak the settings of the network autodiscovery, but you should **absolutely change the** ``SECRET_KEY`` variable for security reasons.

-The ``db/schema.sql`` file is run automatically only upon the first start.
+The database schema is created automatically upon the first start.
+The datafiles are created on your filesystem, not inside the container, so no data will be lost during Karmen's downtime.
 The database handling might change in the future.
-The datafiles are created on your filesystem, not inside the containers, so no data will be lost during karmen's downtime.

 Finally, you can start all of the services.
-The shorthand script will download and run all of the containers for you.
+The shorthand script will download and run all of the containers from `Docker Hub <https://hub.docker.com/search?q=fragaria%2Fkarmen&type=image>`_ for you.

 .. code-block:: sh

-   BASE_HOST=public-ip-address ./run-karmen.sh
+   BASE_HOST=<public-ip-address> ./run-karmen.sh

 ``BASE_HOST`` is an address or hostname of the machine where Karmen is running and is used to call the Python backend from the frontend UI.
 You will also use it to access the Javascript frontend